nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 # Tracing garbage collection

-In this guide you'll go through the fundamentals of garbage collection's traces.
+This guide will go through the fundamentals of garbage collection traces.

-By the end of this guide you'll be able to:
+By the end of this guide, you'll be able to:
-* Enable traces in your Node.js program
+* Enable traces in your Node.js application
 * Interpret traces
 * Find memory leak source

-There's probably a lot of stuff to learn about how the garbage collector works, but if you learn one thing it's that when GC is running, your code is not.
+There's probably a lot of stuff to learn about how the garbage collector works, but if you have to know one thing, it's that when GC is running, your code is not.

-You may want to know how often and how long the garbage collection is running.
+You may want to know how often and long the garbage collection runs.

 ## Setup